Modified before a further sale on October 24, 2020

 The project was certainly prepared in a hurry : the disparity in tone is due to the fact that some originals were oil paintings while the others were drawings.

-She was openly lesbian and the dominating presence of her image indicates that this series is made to represent feminity or feminism instead of sexual life.
-The threat of syphilis began perhaps to change the behavior of the artist.
+The artist was inspired by the Japanese prints and by Degas's backstage.
+One only of these women is identifiable : the cancan dancer Cha-U-Kao.
+She was openly lesbian and her dominating image confirms that the Elles series was intended to represent feminity or feminism instead of sexual life.
+The threat of syphilis was perhaps beginning to change the behavior of the artist.

 The edition of the portfolio was a commercial failure, possibly due to the tonal disparity, and most of the prints were sold individually.
 Complete sets are very rare.
 One of them passed at Sotheby's on November 5, 2014, lot 121. and is estimated $ 600K for sale by Sotheby's in New York on October 28, 2020, lot 131.